jsvisa/goleveldb-bench/geth-state-changeset.md

 # Geth state changes over time

 We aim to monitor the state changes in Geth over time, with a particular focus on the state trie.
-This will provide valuable insights into how the Ethereum network's state evolves with each new release of Geth.
+This provides valuable insights into how the Ethereum network's state evolves with each new release of Geth.
 With the recent pull request [eth,core: add a state size live tracer by jsvisa · Pull Request #31914 · ethereum/go-ethereum](https://github.com/ethereum/go-ethereum/pull/31914), we now have the capability to track these changes and output them into a JSON file.
 This file can subsequently be utilized to generate a detailed diff of the state trie, allowing us to analyze the specific modifications and their impact on the network's state.

 We can enable the state size live tracer by using the `--tracer` flag when starting Geth.
 The command would look like this: